mpasa/personal-page/src/main/resources/About.md

 ## Community

-After some time working with Scala, I entered in its community.
+After some time working with Scala, I entered into its community.
 I found it very welcoming.
 On the Gitter room, you could read answers to very newby questions and also complex discussions about programming languages theory.
 I wanted to be part of that too.

 ## What about now?